Technion236272/2019a-TakeCare/README.md

 * [FirebaseUI](https://github.com/firebase/FirebaseUI-Android) - Used to sync lists with Firebase to create RT feeds
 * [Glide](https://bumptech.github.io/glide/) - Used for loading image URLs from the server
 * [Facebook Login](https://developers.facebook.com/docs/facebook-login/android) - Integration with Facebook accounts
+* [Nachos](https://github.com/hootsuite/nachos) - Used for tags-based user input
+* [SuperToolTips](https://github.com/nhaarman/supertooltips) - Used for tooltips to ensure clarity
+* [LikeButton](https://github.com/jd-alexander/LikeButton) - Provides animation for "like" button
+* [TouchImageView](https://github.com/MikeOrtiz/TouchImageView) - Used for zooming-in on pictures
 * [Gradle](https://gradle.org/) - Dependency Management

 ## Authors